SunnySuite/Sunny.jl/README.md

 ## Join our community

 We want to interact with you!
-Please **[join our Slack community](https://join.slack.com/t/sunny-users/shared_invite/zt-1otxwwko6-LzPtp7Fazkjx2XEqfgKqtA)** and say hello.
-If you encounter a problem with Sunny, please ask on the Slack `#helpdesk` channel or  [file a Github issue](https://github.com/SunnySuite/Sunny.jl/issues).
-If you use Sunny in a paper, please let us know and add it to our [Literature Wiki](https://github.com/SunnySuite/Sunny.jl/wiki/Sunny-literature).
+Please [join our Slack community](https://join.slack.com/t/sunny-users/shared_invite/zt-1otxwwko6-LzPtp7Fazkjx2XEqfgKqtA) and say hello.
+If you encounter a problem, please ask on the Slack `#helpdesk` channel.
+If you use Sunny in a paper, please add it to our [Literature Wiki](https://github.com/SunnySuite/Sunny.jl/wiki/Sunny-literature).

 <br>
 <div>